granthughes1999/cellfinder_brainrender/README.md

-# Analyze and Visualize Electrical Stimuluation Data
+# Analyze and Visualize Electrical Brain Stimuluation Data
 This repository is designed to work with light-sheet images.
 Specifaclly GFP-labled-cells as a result of DBS prefromed on Cal-light mice, and tdTomato-labled-cells used as a control.
 Note you may need to retrain the cellfinder network before procceding to the analysis.